 An offset core was essential in opening up the floors and ensuring considerable choice and flexibility in how the space can be used.

 Barrack Place is a great example of Ove Arup’s total design philosophy.
 The advantages of doing all 13 disciplines is clear.
-Our ‘one team’ approach, with the developer and architect, has led to the seamless creation of a beautiful city building, which Arup Sydney is excited to be moving into. ”Cameron Dymond Australasia Commercial Property Leader
+Our ‘one team’ approach, with the developer and architect, has led to the seamless creation of a beautiful city building, which Arup Sydney is excited to be moving into. ”Cameron Dymond NSW and ACT Commercial Property Leader

 A place to connect